 To move line rental provider, simply contact the new provider.
 One note of caution, if this new provide has telephone and broadband bundles make it clear that you DO NOT want their broadband.
 They should not be able to remove your broadband, unless it is a fully unbundled product, and even then they should have your permission.

 This is likely to expensive on two counts, to get BT Retail to install a telephone line will cost around £125 and carry a 12 or 18 month contract, and to move to TalkTalk inside this contract period will cost an extra £70.

 TalkTalk should actually be able to arrange a new line install via Openreach who actually look after the telephone lines.

-Switching providers is commonly known as a migration, and for the vast majority of broadband providers (namely those using ADSL or ADSL2+) it is simply a case of:
+Switching providers is commonly known as a migration, and for the vast majority of broadband providers (namely those using ADSL, ADSL2+ or FTTC) it is very simple.

 In February 2007 Ofcom announced General Condition 22, which provides rules for how migrations should take place.
 A summary of the rules can be read here.

 Easy question, no needs a MAC to migrate after June 2015, the MAC system has been abolished.

 The new migration system is controlled by the provider you are trying to switch to, and they or their wholesaler will inform your old provider, making migrations much simpler if you are leaving your old provider because you are not happy with the service.

 Now that a unified migration system is in place no broadband service needs a MAC to migrate, just contact the new provider you want to join.

 The broadband provider should avoid ceasing a broadband line at all costs, and suggesting this method rather than a migration is not the best practice.